-PIT for individuals renting out residential living space: 5%
+PIT for individuals renting out residential living space (situated in Georgia): 5%

-PIT on gains derived by individuals from sale of immovable property and vehicles: 5% (some exemptions applicable).
+PIT on gains derived by individuals from the sale of immovable property and vehicles: 5% (some exemptions apply).
 Must be paid by March 31st of the year following the sale.

 Profit Tax / Corporate Tax